GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 # Math Operations

 Math operations are performed by several nodes.
-While some nodes are specialized (gonimetric function, LowHigh filter), some functionalities overlap.
-For example addition is performed by Join as well by Matrix.
+While some nodes are specialized (goniometric function, LowHigh filter), some functionalities overlap.
+For example addition is performed by `Join` as well as by `Matrix` nodes.
 We now describe major functionalities of these nodes and their usage.

 ## Matrix node